 “As COVID-19 impacts every aspect of our work and life, we have seen 2 years’ worth of digital transformation in 2 months,” Satya Nadella, CEO of Microsoft, in the recent ZDNet article, What Does the New Normal Look Like Post COVID-19?

-Access to the tools and resources they need to to their jobs
+Access to the tools and resources they need for their jobs

 If your business operations have been radically altered by a swift shift to working remotely, or fast pivot to another means of serving customers, current information and knowing the whats and whys behind what they’re being asked to do is the glue that will hold teams together.
 Clear and frequent communication from leadership, and maintaining tight culture and teamwork is crucial at this moment in time.